SwissDataScienceCenter/renku/docs/user/cli-installation.rst

 ===================================

-The Python-based command-line interface (CLI) and the Python API that we call ``renku`` is available for use via RenkuLab interactive environments and you can also install it on your local machine.
+The Python-based command-line interface (CLI) and the Python API that we call ``renku`` is available for use via RenkuLab sessions and you can also install it on your local machine.
 Most available CLI commands are documented in our `cheatsheet <https://raw.githubusercontent.com/SwissDataScienceCenter/renku/master/docs/_static/cheatsheet/cheatsheet.pdf>`_

 Using the CLI on RenkuLab
 -------------------------

-The ``renku`` command-line interface is already installed if you start an Interactive Environment from RenkuLab with a project you created on RenkuLab or initialized via ``renku init`` in a local repository.
+The ``renku`` command-line interface is already installed if you start a Session from RenkuLab with a project you created on RenkuLab or initialized via ``renku init`` in a local repository.

-See :ref:`renku_cli_upgrade` for upgrading to the latest version of the CLI for Interactive Environments.
+See :ref:`renku_cli_upgrade` for upgrading to the latest version of the CLI for Sessions.

 Local installation with the script manager ``pipx``